elisseck/hm-public/scripts/deploy/README.md

 - deployment is done in two phases
   - code/media retrieval and installation is done automatically
   - symlinking the deployment directory `/data/THM-deploy-tmp` to apache directories `/var/www/hm-public` are manual
+- rebuild the cache:
+  - goto `/var/www/hm-public/web` and `../vendor/bin/drupal cr all` or `../vendor/bin/drush cc`
 - updating core:
   - at the moment, done automatically due to a version mismatch